ktorz-net/hacka-py/doc/tuto-game-risky.md

 """

-from hackagames.gameRisky.gameEngine import GameRisky from hackagames.game421.firstAI import PlayerRandom as Player1 from draftAI.myRiskyAI import myPlayer as Player2
+from hackagames.gameRisky.gameEngine import GameRisky from hackagames.gameRisky.firstAI import PlayerRandom as Player1 from draftAI.myRiskyAI import myPlayer as Player2

 def main():